aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/method_look_up_path.md

 table = SomeSpecificThing.new

 table.what_am_i?

-# if we run the code as it, then it will output "I am some specific thing".
+=begin
-# however, if we comment out the method what_am_i?  defined in SomeSpecificThing,
+if we run the code as it, then it will output "I am some specific thing". however, if we comment out the method what_am_i?  defined in SomeSpecificThing, then Ruby executes the same method defined in Something, because Something comes next to SomeSpecificThing in the method look up path.
-# then Ruby executes the same method defined in Something, because Something is a superclass of SomeSpecificThing.
+=end

 class Something
   def what_am_i?